Netflix/denominator/README.md

 ## Code

-Denominator exposes a portable [model](https://github.com/Netflix/denominator/wiki/Models) implemented by pluggable `Provider`s such as `route53`, `ultradns`, `dynect`, or `mock`.
+Denominator exposes a portable [model](https://github.com/Netflix/denominator/wiki/Models) implemented by pluggable `Provider`s such as `route53`, `ultradns`, `dynect`, `clouddns`, or `mock`.
 Under the covers, providers are [Dagger](http://square.github.com/dagger/) modules.
 Except for the mock, all current providers bind to [jclouds](https://github.com/jclouds/jclouds) libraries.
 That said, denominator has no core dependencies outside guava and dagger, so developers are free to implement providers however they choose.

 ### Binaries

-The current version of denominator is `1.1.2`
+The current version of denominator is `1.1.3`

 Denominator can be resolved as maven dependencies, or equivalent in lein, gradle, etc.  Here are the coordinates, noting you only need to list the providers you use.
 ```xml